-Still have a few questions that need answering?
+At Plan Partners we receive many questions from people about the NDIS, their plan and what we can do to help.
 Read on for some of the most common queries we receive.
 If you can’t see the answer to your question in this list, don’t worry - just contact us with your query and we’ll be happy to help.

 Who is eligible for the NDIS?

-To be eligible for the NDIS you’ll need to meet some basic criteria relating to your age, Australian residency status and the nature of your disability.
+To be eligible you’ll need to meet some basic criteria relating to your age, Australian Residency status and the nature of your disability.
 The NDIS also needs to be available in your area.
 You can find out if you meet the access requirements and check when the NDIS is rolling out in your area at www.ndis.gov.au.

 What is an NDIS plan?

 Your NDIS plan is a document all about you and your life goals.
 It’s based on the details you provide in your initial planning meeting with your Local Area Coordinator (LAC).
 Your plan contains a breakdown of the different supports required to help you achieve your goals, along with how much funding has been allocated to each category.

 The NDIS covers the cost of supports across a wide range of areas, from education, employment and community participation through to living arrangements, independence, health and wellbeing.
 What’s covered in your plan will really depend on your individual situation and life goals.
 The NDIS uses the "reasonable and necessary" framework to determine what support you can be funded for.
 The NDIS can also fund Plan Management and Support Coordination.
 If you want to know more how the NDIS funds specific costs, follow our blog series "How to make the NDIS work for you", featuring Playing Sport, Transport and more.